trinodb/trino/docs/src/main/sphinx/connector/hive.md

 {ref}`Hive metastore service <hive-thrift-metastore>` (HMS), or a compatible implementation of the Hive metastore, such as {ref}`AWS Glue <hive-glue-metastore>`.

-Apache Hadoop HDFS 2.x and 3.x are supported.

 Many [distributed storage systems](hive-file-system-configuration) can be queried with the Hive connector.